ImageMagick/Usage-Markdown/compose/index.md

 It is the only image composition technique available to "`mogrify`".
 It gets the 'overlay' image from an external source allowing it to overcome that command's no-list-operator limitation.

-Resize and Position information is also given by the user, and these may be gravity effected.
+Resize and Position information is also given by the user, and these may be gravity affected.

 **[Multi-List Layers Composite](../anim_mods/#composite)**